 Symbolism: The bronze medal conveys the honorary recognition of high performance while contributing to the success of the U.S. strategic nuclear deterrence mission.
 The laurel wreath symbolized achievement, recognizing the Regular Air Force, Air National Guard and Air Force Reserve personnel who support nuclear deterrence.
 The atomic symbol indicated the core responsibility of nuclear surety.
 The star with the disc denotes the Air Force.
 The triangle on the reverse alludes to the nuclear triad.
 The blue represents the nuclear dominance in the sky; red represents the power and passion in which we provide nuclear deterrence; green represents the earth and our global capabilities; gold represents the wealth of our nuclear enterprise – our people.

-OK, here is my opinion of this CRL: I think it sucks!!!!
-If they would include everyone back to where we all started testing and monitoring Nuclear deterrence I thank they called it.
+CRL: OK, here is my opinion of this : I think it sucks!!!!
+If they would include everyone back to where we all started testing and monitoring nuclear deterrence, I think they called it.
 This medal is retroactive back to Dec.
 27, 1991.
-I have over a two hundred people on my roster right now that have already died or are suffering from this Nuclear garbage.
+I have over a two hundred people on my roster right now that have already died or are suffering from this nuclear garbage.
 Don't you think they could be included?
 The people involved in this stuff today never touch these sampling filters.
-It is all dome by people wearing enough protective clothing to protect from an Atomic bomb fall out it self.
-We were never warned of what it do to us. (groan)
+It is all done by people wearing enough protective clothing to protect from an atomic bomb fall out itself.
+We were never warned of what it would do to us. (groan)